wp-plugins/ank-prism-for-wp/readme.txt

 = Can i modify this plugin ? =

 Yes you can change the plugin code.
 But you can't make money by selling this.
 You can ask for donation.

+= Have u changed anything in Prism source file =

+Not yet, each and every file is in its original state.

 = Future Plans ? =